trezor/trezor-docker-images/README.md

-# docker-electrs
+# trezor-docker-images

-Electrs server in docker for testing functionality in our CI
+This repository is for maintaining, building and hosting various docker images used across trezor projects.

+## electrs

+Electrum server connected to bitcoind running in regtest mode.